stuartellis/stacktools/README.md

 Each infrastructure component is a separate Terraform root module.
 The Terraform root modules are referred to as *stacks*.

 You can add the *stacktools* to any project by copying a  file into the project repository.
-The tooling only requires a UNIX shell, the Make utility and the [jq](https://stedolan.github.io/jq/) command-line tool.
+The tooling only requires a UNIX environment and the [jq](https://stedolan.github.io/jq/) command-line tool.

 By default, the tools use Docker and a container to provide Terraform.
 You can override this to either provide your own container image, or use a separate copy of Terraform.

 > **The Stacks Specification:** The *stacktools* follow a documented and versioned set of conventions.
 This means that you can use these modules without the *stacktools*, and develop other tools to work with the stacks.
 If you fork this repository, update the URL in the file *make/tools/stacktools/stacktools-core.mk* to point to the conventions README in your fork.

-## Set Up
+## Development

-### Visual Studio Code

 This project includes the configuration for a [development container](https://containers.dev/).
 This means that Visual Studio Code and Visual Studio can set up a working environment for you on any operating system.